 Patients have multiple financing options for laser eye surgery to help them afford LASIK now by paying in small installments over time.
 You can get started right away even though you might not have enough cash on hand to fund the average cost of $2,200 per eye.

-Start a personal loan request here for funding that allows you to pick any ophthalmologist.
+Start a personal loan request (Affiliate Link) here for funding that allows you to pick any ophthalmologist.
 People with adverse credit history on their consumer report need a good strategy, while those with better credentials can work with patient finance companies – if they want to lock themselves into one ophthalmologist.

 Financing LASIK eye surgery with bad credit requires creative thinking to find a realistic and affordable alternative.
 An adverse history appearing on your consumer report is a red flag that causes lenders to reject most patients, and charge more to those they approve.

 - The risk of default is too high to approve many prospective applicants

 - Approved borrowers pay more costly origination fees and higher interest rates

 Looking at online companies is the best strategy – if your employer does not offer a Flexible Spending Account (FSA).
 An FSA is always the ideal starting point for many reasons.

 Online personal loan lenders often approve a higher percentage of LASIK financing requests from patients with bad credit history.
 Online companies specialize in working with consumers that brick and mortar banks typically bypass.

 Furthermore, people with low FICO scores have to be careful about hurting their rating further with too many hard inquiries.
 A hard inquiry shows that you are seeking a new borrowing relationship and lowers your credit score by about 5 points at the bureau furnishing the report.